visionmedia/masteringnode/chapters/modules.md

             .replace(/::/g, 'exports.');
     };

 Next we have to "register" the extension to assign out compiler.
-As previously mentioned our compiler lives at _./compiler/extended.js_ so we are requiring it in, and passing the `compile()` method to `require.registerExtension()` which simply expects a function accepting a string, and returning a string of JavaScript.
+As previously mentioned our compiler lives at _./compiler/extended.js_ so we are requiring it in.
+Prior to node.js 0.3.0, we would pass the `compile()` method to `require.registerExtension()` which simply expects a function accepting a string, and returning a string of JavaScript.

     require.registerExtension('.ejs', require('./compiler/extended').compile);

+The new way to register an extension is to add a key to the require.extensions object with a function which specifies how to process the file.
+For compatibility, we can use `require.extensions` and fallback to `require.registerExtension`.

+    if(require.extensions) {
+      require.extensions['.ejs'] = function(module,filename){
+        var content = require('fs').readFileSync(filename, 'utf8');
+        var newContent = require('./compiler/extended').compile(content);
+        module._compile(newContent, filename);
+      };
+    } else {
+      require.registerExtension('.ejs', require('./compiler/extended').compile);
+    }

 Now when we require our example, the ".ejs" extension is detected, and will pass the contents through our compiler, and everything works as expected.